awuorm/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    A session is used to store a user's interaction with the web server.
+It aids keep track of user logins on different clients.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+        Bcrypt hashes passwords before being stored in the database, this ensures nobody has access to the plaintext passwords even if the database is compromised.

 - [ ] What does bcrypt do to slow down attackers?

+        Bcrypt hashes the password severally using an exponent that is specified in the code, this reduces the likelihood of a password being cracked.
+The hashed password also has the same length preventing guessing of passwords based on the length of the hash.

 - [ ] What are the three parts of the JSON Web Token?

+        Header
+        Payload
+        Signature

 ## Minimum Viable Product